AlexShem247/wine-origin-classifier/report/report.md

 #### 3.1 Choice of Model

-For modeling, I will use a **Random Forest**, an ensemble method that combines multiple **decision trees** to improve accuracy.
+For modelling, I will use a **Random Forest**, an ensemble method that combines multiple **decision trees** to improve accuracy.
 Each tree is trained on a random subset of data and features.
 A **decision tree** splits data based on a feature that provides the best **information gain**, which helps classify the data, in this case, the wine's country of origin.
 While a single decision tree can overfit the data, **Random Forest** reduces this by averaging predictions from many trees, making it more robust and accurate.

 Although a **neural network** could also be used, it may overtrain the data, especially with the current feature set.
 Neural networks are powerful but can become too complex for this task, requiring more training time and computational resources.
 In contrast, Random Forest provides a simpler and more interpretable solution.
 The decision trees produced by Random Forest are valuable for understanding the logic behind predictions, which is particularly useful in a business context.